 Kgpkubs is a team from IIT Kharagpur, India.
-It aims to make autonomous soccer playing robots.For this, the team is currently focusing on 3D Simulation and Small Size League Event in Robocup.
+It aims to make autonomous soccer playing robots.
+For this, the team is currently focusing on 3D Simulation and Small Size League Event in Robocup.
 Students from all departments and years are part of this including undergraduates and post-graduates.
 The principal investigator for the project is Prof. Jayanta Mukhopadhyay and it is also mentored by Prof. A.K.
 Deb, Prof. D.K.
 Pratihar and Prof. Sudeshna Sarkar.
 We have previously participated in FIRA RoboWorld Cup in the years 2013-2015 in the Mirosot League.
 In 2015, we secured Bronze position in the same.
-In 2016, we participated in RoboCup (3D Simulation League).
+In 2016 and 2017, we participated in RoboCup (3D Simulation League).
+We also participated in the Robocup Asia Pacific 2017 3D Simulation League.

 This work is organized as follows.
 First, we give an overview of our base architecture and strategy in Section 2.
 Section 3 describes about attacker and goalkeeper tactics.
 Section 4 describes about the Positioning and 5 about the Role Assignment Algorithm.
 Section 6 describes the approach we use for deciding and doing pass.
-Section 7 describes about the various machine learning methods we have used to optimize low level skills.
+Section 7 describes the various machine learning methods that we have used and plan to use to optimize low level skills.